 A second way to go is by way of Riverbend Park.
 This county park is literally next door, allowing for an easy hike along the Potomac Heritage National Scenic Trail.

-I’ve completed and loved both of the above hikes, but the hike to the Great Falls overlooks from Difficult Run is my favorite.
-It was truly the perfect way to spend a Friday morning.
+I’ve completed both of the above hikes, but the hike to the Great Falls overlooks from Difficult Run is my favorite.
+It was the perfect way to spend a Friday morning.

 The Difficult Run parking area is adjacent to Georgetown Pike in Great Falls.
 Many cars motor along this road at a good clip, so be careful entering and exiting the lot.

-This hike begins along a casual green-blazed gravel path, first alongside Difficult Run, then closer to Georgetown Pike.
+This hike begins on a green-blazed Cross County Trail, first next to Difficult Run, then close to Georgetown Pike.
 The cars are quite noisy, but soon all will be calm.

 You’ll meander along the path through a forest.
-Now leafless, the cars are right next to you as you hike along the trail.
+Now leafless, the cars are next to you as you hike the trail.
 At the .3-mile mark, walk under Georgetown Pike.

 Once you proceed past Georgetown Pike, you will officially enter Great Falls Park.
 As if by magic, the roaring sounds of cars and trucks seem to melt away.

-The trail soon sidles up to cascading Difficult Run.
-There are multiple opportunities to get close to water, which alternates between blissfully calm and furiously rushing.
+The trail sidles up to cascading Difficult Run.
+There are opportunities to get close to water, which alternates between blissfully calm and furiously rushing.

 At the .5-mile mark, you’ll reach a beach-like area that must be heaven in summer.
 It’s an ideal spot to kick off your shoes and wade into refreshing Difficult Run.

-At the .9-mile mark, turn left onto a spur trail in the direction of the Ridge Trail.
-In a few more steps (uphill), you’ll turn left again to officially step foot on the Ridge Trail.
+At the .9-mile mark, turn left onto a spur trail toward the Ridge Trail.
+In a few more steps (uphill), turn left again to officially step foot on the Ridge Trail.

 At the top of the hill, you’ll reach another trail marker and booming views of the Potomac River.
 Certainly, they were booming in winter through leafless trees.

 Continue ascending until you reach a lone picnic table at the 1.1-mile mark.
-This would make an ideal spot for lunch (sadly, it was just past 8 a.m. when I approached).
+This would make an ideal spot for lunch (it was just 8 a.m. when I approached).

 Proceed past the picnic table.
 You’ll keep on uphill for another .2-mile, then you’ll begin a fairly rapid descent as you get closer to the Potomac River.

 At the 1.5-mile mark, turn right for the River Trail.
 Shortly, you will reach a beach-like area.
-You are not allowed to swim or wade in the Potomac River, but do enjoy the views.
+You are not allowed to swim or wade in the Potomac River.